Decentral-DAO/AO/install/setup:install.md

 Copy the configuration sample files from (ao/install/configurationSamples/(lnd.conf & bitcoin.conf) into the respective directories above.

-Now if you wany to create a full development environment - see the guide in /install/regtest.md.
+Now if you want to create a full development environment - see the guide in /install/regtest.md.
 If you want to configure for a new dctrl ao node follow the guide in /install/startup.md and /install/secure.md